Key takeaways

 Reinsurance can add a differentiated return stream to portfolios when used thoughtfully and sized appropriately.
 It can also reward patience, because income distributions often do much of the long-term work while losses arrive episodically.

-The next practical step is to evaluate structure, liquidity, and risk exposures with your wealth professional to see if an allocation matches goals, constraints, and tolerance for event-driven drawdowns.
+The next practical step is to evaluate structure, liquidity, and risk exposures with your wealth professional to see if an allocation matches your goals, constraints, and tolerance for event-driven drawdowns.

 Explore more